Beat Freaks: Alex "BGirl Shorty" Welch

-Alex Welch, commonly referred to as BGirl Shorty or Shorty, born October 21, 1989 in Orlando, Florida, but raised in Salt Lake City, Utah.
+Alex Welch, commonly referred to as BGirl Shorty or Shorty, born October 21, 1989, in Orlando, Florida, but raised in Salt Lake City, Utah.
 She is the youngest of the crew members, but said to be the most hyper and energetic of them all.
 Both her parents are professional ballet dancers, but she claims that when she was younger she hated dancing and strongly disliked going to the studio with her parents and seeing tutus.
 However, when she was 11 years old she saw a headspin during a Christina Aguilera music video and was fascinated by it.
 She quickly began to learn breaking and grew to love dance, learning as many different styles as she could.
 She said prior to joining Beat Freaks, she looked up to them and dreamed of being in the crew; however, she knew they were not recruiting.
 That quickly changed when she found out the crew was in fact looking for an additional member that could step in for Alison during the third season of America's Best Dance Crew.
 When she joined, she said it was like a dream come true.
 Welch appeared in the films, such as Stick It, Date Movie, Step Up 2: The Streets, Bring It On: All or Nothing, Prom Night and Camp Rock 2: The Final Jam.
 She has worked with Pink and Miley Cyrus.
 Welch make appearances in the TeenNick show, The Nightlife and Disney's, Shake It Up.
 As an individual dancer, Welch has appeared in four music videos: Toni Braxton's "Make My Heart", Jennifer Lopez's "Live It Up", Ariana Grande's "Baby I" and "It's On" by the cast of Camp Rock 2: The Final Jam.
 Welch was a backup dancer of Britney Spears' Femme Fatale World Tour and she was part of the Jonas Brothers: Live in Concert tour with the Jonas Brothers, Demi Lovato and the cast of Camp Rock 2: The Final Jam for promoting the film, Camp Rock 2: The Final Jam.
 In late December 2010, Welch considered taking legal action lawsuit against Demi Lovato, after a confrontation with her led to Lovato punching Welch in the face on tour.
 Later, they settled the claim and Welch received less than $100,000.
-On November 22, 2012, after two years since the incident, Welch reunited Lovato on the set of The X Factor (US) and they apologized.
+On November 22, 2012, after two years since the incident, Welch reunited with Lovato on the set of The X Factor (US) and they apologized.